zhaozhichen/calendar-agent/README.md

 An intelligent calendar management system that uses AI agents to coordinate and optimize meeting schedules across multiple participants.

-Test server available at: https://calendar-agent.onrender.com
+Test server available at: https://calendar-agent.onrender.com (Chrome only)

 ## Features